Ramshad03/G27_Stock/README.md

-# G27 Stock Price Predictor
+# Stock Market Price Prediction using LSTM model

 A stock price prediction tool using an LSTM (Long Short-Term Memory) neural network built with PyTorch.
 It trains on historical stock data (CSV files) and forecasts future prices.